 The International Business Machines Corporation established the IBM Lectureship in Business and Finance at Westminster College in 1980.
-It is designed to bring to the College campus leaders in the world of business and finance and/or professors of economics and business administration for visits of from one to three days.
+It is designed to bring world business and finance leaders to Westminster's Fulton, MO campus.

 Walter, Hester '77, CEO, Maui Jim Sunglasses

 Hugh Grant, Monsanto

 View full list of past IBM lecturers